NCAA Season 80 basketball tournaments

 The NCAA Season 80 basketball tournaments are the postseason tournaments of the National Collegiate Athletic Association for basketball at the 2004–05 season.
-The tournaments are divided into two divisions: the Juniors tournament for male high school students and the Seniors tournament for male college students.
+The tournaments are divided into two divisions: the Juniors tournament for male high school students and the Men's tournament for male college students.

 The NCAA ushered its 80th season on June 26, 2004 before a packed crowd at the Araneta Coliseum.
 Ricky Palou is the year's NCAA commissioner, the opening rites were graced by the NCAA board members and other representatives of member schools.

-Philippine Christian University bag their first-ever NCAA crown since joining the league eight years ago.
+Philippine Christian University bagged their first-ever NCAA crown since joining the league eight years ago.
 The Dolphins swept the University of Perpetual Help Altas.